Comprehensive Microscopic Theory for Coupling of Longitudinal--Transverse Fields and Individual--Collective Excitations: Basic quantities and Hamiltonian of electrons with electromagnetic field

-which describes the interaction between the matter and the applied and induced EM fields for both the L and T components.
-Note again that, although $\phi_{\rm pol}$ is attributed to the Coulomb interaction between the internal charges of the matter, it is present only when the external fields are applied.
-Moreover, because of the electric neutrality of the matter, $\hat{\phi}_{\rm{mat}}$ is not incorporated in the Maxwell equations.
-Therefore, no treatment of the double counting of the electron--electron interaction is required, as the induced Coulomb interaction is irrelevant to the susceptibility in the constitutive equation and is considered only in the Maxwell equations.
+which describes the interaction between the matter and applied and induced EM fields for both the L and T components.
+The L field is included in both the constitutive and Maxwell's equations.
+However, we do not need to take care of a double count of the electron--electron interaction (see Appendix \ref{appx:anotherH}). }

 The susceptibility is obtained from the linear response theory~\cite{Kubo57}.
 The susceptibility, field-induced charge density, and induced current density formulations depend on the treatment of the non-perturbative and perturbative Hamiltonians.
 Note that $\hat{H}_0$ includes neither a net charge nor current.
-Therefore, for the formulation based on Eqs.\ (\ref{eq:Hamiltonian3}) and (\ref{eq:HTfullL}), the susceptibility is evaluated based on the static states $| \mu \rangle$ only, without the irradiated field.
+Therefore, for the formulation of the susceptibility based on $\hat{H} = \hat{H}_0 + \hat{H}_{\rm ind}^\prime$ is evaluated by the static states $|\mu \rangle$ for $\hat{H}_0$.
 As this susceptibility is irrelevant to the induced fields, we can analyze the T and L components of the field-induced charge and current in terms of $\bm{A}$ (T field) and $\phi$ (L field).
 A self-consistent relation between the induced charge and $\phi_{\rm{pol}}$ can describe a plasmon (collective excitation) within the RPA~\cite{Prodan01}, as discussed in the following section.
-On the other hand, for Eqs.\ (\ref{eq:Hamiltonian2}) and (\ref{eq:HTextL}), a part of L field and time-dependent term $\phi_{\rm pol}$ is included in the non-perturbative Hamiltonian.
-Thus, the evaluation of susceptibility by the time-dependent basis becomes complicated.
-The induced Coulomb interaction contributes to the induced charge and current densities via the susceptibility.
-This approach is not useful for analysis of the relation between the L and T components of the induced fields and densities.